KingKyli/distributed-food-ordering-system/README.md

 # Distributed Food Ordering System

-A distributed restaurant ordering system developed in Java as part of a university project.
+A distributed restaurant ordering system developed in **Java and Android** as part of a university software engineering project.

+The application simulates a food ordering platform where users can browse restaurants, manage their basket, and place orders while the system handles communication between different components using distributed system principles.

+---

 ## Overview

-This project simulates a food ordering platform with communication between different system components.
+This project demonstrates the implementation of a **client–server based food ordering system**.
+The Android application acts as the client interface, communicating with backend components responsible for handling restaurant data, product management, and order processing.

+The goal of the project was to explore **distributed systems concepts**, application architecture, and mobile development.

+---

 ## Features

-- Restaurant browsing
+- Restaurant browsing and navigation
-- Product and basket management
+- Product listing and filtering
+- Basket management system
-- Order handling
+- Order handling workflow
-- Distributed communication logic

-## Technologies
-- Java
-- Android
-- Gradle
-- Client-server communication
-- Distributed systems concepts
+- Partner / restaurant management interface
+- Communication between application components

+---

 ## Architecture

-The system follows a client-server architecture where the mobile application communicates with backend components to retrieve restaurant data and manage orders.
+The system follows a **client–server architecture**:

+- The **Android application** acts as the client.
+- Backend components handle **data retrieval, order processing, and communication**.
+- The system demonstrates concepts commonly used in **distributed systems**, such as modular components and communication between services.

+---

 ## Example Components

+The project includes several key modules:

-- Product & Store data models
+- **Product & Store Models** – represent restaurants and menu items
+- **Basket System** – manages user selections and order preparation
+- **Partner Management Console** – tools for restaurant partners
+- **Client-Server Communication Layer** – handles interaction between application components

+---

+## Technologies Used

-- Basket management system
+- **Java**
-- Partner management console
+- **Android**
-- Client-server communication layer
+- **Gradle**
+- **Client-Server Communication**
+- **Distributed Systems Concepts**

+---

-## Academic Context
+## Project Structure
-Developed as part of a Computer Science course at Athens University of Economics and Business (AUEB).